Glaucoma Treatment and Surgery in New Hampshire and Southern Maine

-Once you’ve had a thorough eye exam, your ophthalmologist can recommend a comprehensive glaucoma treatment program.
-Treatment options could include any of the following:
+Once you’ve had a thorough ophthalmology exam, your ophthalmologist can recommend a comprehensive glaucoma treatment program.
+Treatment options could include any of the following options:

-Eye drops: Eye drops are used to help control eye pressure.
+- Eye drops: Eye drops are used to help control eye pressure.
 The drops get absorbed into the bloodstream.
-Be sure to tell your ophthalmologist about all of your medications.
+Be sure to tell your ophthalmologist about all of your current medications during your consultation.

-Pills: Depending on how the glaucoma is affecting your eyesight, medication may be prescribed to help dry out some of the production fluid.
+- Pills: Depending on how the glaucoma is affecting your eyesight, medication may be prescribed to help dry out some of the production of fluid.

-If neither eye drops nor pills work to correct some of your eyesight, your doctor will most likely recommend you for surgery.
+If neither eye drops nor pills work to correct some of your eyesight, then we will most likely recommend surgery.

 How Should I Prepare for Surgery?

 Post-op care is just as critical as your pre-op.
-It is important to arrange a ride home and for someone to stay with you to help you with treatment.
+It is important to arrange a ride home after your surgery.